IVSoftware/arrow-keys-move-button/README.md

 # Arrow Keys Move Button

 Key messages go to the control that has focus and chances are that is 'not' the main `Form`.
-Subscribing to `Form1_KeyDown` is unlikely to be called and doubtful to move the picture box as you have observed.
+Subscribing to `Form1_KeyDown` is unlikely to be called and doubtful to move the picture box.
+As you have observed **when buttons are introduced in the form** what changes is that one of those buttons will get the focus, and whichever one happens to have the focus will get the key events.

-What will help here is intercepting the _unfiltered_ **Win32** [WM_KEYDOWN](https://learn.microsoft.com/en-us/windows/win32/inputdev/wm-keydown) message with `override WndProc()` to do it.
-Try something like this:
+Try intercepting the **Win32** [WM_KEYDOWN](https://learn.microsoft.com/en-us/windows/win32/inputdev/wm-keydown) message with `override WndProc()` before it gets dispatched to the focused control as shown here.
+This should move the picture box as you intend.

 ```
 public partial class MainForm : Form